Self-Employed? Here’s Why You Need a SEP IRA

 A SEP IRA lets you contribute 25% of the net profits of your business—up to $54,000 in total annual contributions.
 These contributions are made by you as the “employer.”
 They are tax deductible from your business income.
 Withdrawals in retirement are taxed as ordinary income.
-As with a traditional IRA, you would pay a 10% penalty for withdrawals prior to age 59½, unless one of the exceptions applies—death, disability, medical expenses, etc. It’s easy to open one with most financial institutions—including SoFi Wealth.
+As with a traditional IRA, you would pay a 10% penalty for withdrawals prior to age 59½, unless one of the exceptions applies—death, disability, medical expenses, etc. It’s easy to open one with most financial institutions—including SoFi Invest.

 Contributing to a SEP does not stop you from also contributing to a Roth IRA if your income is under the Roth income limits ($133,000 for single filers or $196,000 for joint in 2017).
 Better yet, even if you also have a job and are eligible for an employer’s retirement plan, you can still make a SEP contribution if you have business income outside of the job.
 This is perfect for people who have both a full-time job and freelance income or a side gig.

 You can use a SEP if you have employees, but it’s more complicated and generally you must contribute the same percentage of income for each employee as you do for yourself.
 (After all, the boss can’t get all the benefits.)
 There are better retirement plan options for most companies with employees.

 You can set up a SEP IRA for a given year as late as the due date (including extensions) of your business’s income tax return for that year.
 As a self-employed sole proprietor, your business return is probably Schedule C of your personal income tax return.
 So if you filed an extension of your 2016 tax return, you can still establish a SEP and make your contribution for 2016 as late as October 16, 2017, regardless of when you file your return.
 If you filed on time, your first contributions will be for tax year 2017.